Bringing an end to data collection for the second VA Breeding Bird Atlas project.

 - All swallows, martins, and swifts

 - Ruby-throated Hummingbird

 - What confirmed codes are still useful?
 There are several codes that are safe to use, even this late in the breeding season.
 These include FY (feeding young), NE (nest with eggs), and NY (nest with young).
-However, it is unlikely that any of our migratory species will still be exhibiting these behaviors.
-Please continue to report such behaviors to the Atlas.
-Such observations are important for improving our knowledge of breeding phenology in VA.
+Please continue to report such behaviors to the Atlas, as this provides important updates to our knowledge of breeding phenology in VA.

 Red-bellied Woodpecker Feeding Young (Bob Schamerhorn)

 - Should breeding chart dates override my observations of confirmed breeding behaviors?
 No!
 These charts are meant to illustrate the available information on timing of breeding and migration for species breeding in Virginia.
 However, your concrete observations take precedence over these guidelines.
 We are always looking to refine these charts for each region of Virginia and your observations can help us do this.
 Just remember to follow the precautions described above.

 - Do I have any breeding codes on my checklist?
 If the answer is no, then submit your checklist to good old-fashioned eBird (ebird.org), instead of the Atlas eBird portal.
 This prevents us from having to weed those out of the 22,000 or so complete checklists from this year.
 Remember the old rule: if you’re not Atlasing AND have no breeding codes, plug the checklist into eBird.org, instead of ebird.org/atlasva.